 We spent the rest of Day 4 afternoon at Honaunau Bay, which is right beside Pu’uhonua O Honaunau National Historical Park.
-It was the best snorkeling experience we’ve ever had!!
+It was the best snorkelling experience we’ve ever had!!

-The snorkeling spot at Honaunau Bay is also known as Pae’a, Two Step, or City of Refuge.
-It is not a proper park so there aren’t any amenities except for some washrooms.
-People park their cars on Honaunau Beach Road and access the beach which is right next to the road.
+The snorkelling spot at Honaunau Bay is also known as Pae’a, Two Step, or the City of Refuge.
+It is not a proper park so there aren’t any amenities except for some washrooms by the road.

 The underwater scenes were truly amazing.
 I saw a lot of fish swimming quickly beneath me.
 Also, there were quite a few huge sea urchins at the bottom and small ones in the holes of the lava rocks.
 I remembered that I went into the water six times with breaks in between.
 I think we spent more than an hour in water.

 This is one of the three most unforgettable things on Big Island.
 I will definitely come back for more, especially in the morning when the sky is clearer.

 Look for “Honaunau Beach Rd Snorkeling access” on Google Map.
 It is right next to Pu’uhonua O Honaunau National Historical Park, but it is located outside the park on Honaunau Beach Road.
 Street parking is available.